IevgenVyshnevskyi/To-Do-list-mini-project/README.md

 # To-Do-list-mini-project
-Practical task that I independently completed for presentation during the interview
+Practical mini task that I independently completed for presentation during the interview